-Sessions will start back on the 4th of May running on Tuesday evenings 6pm to 8pm up to September.
+Sessions run on Tuesday evenings 6pm to 8pm from April to September.
 All boats, paddles and safety equipment are provided (including buoyancy aids).
 Sessions are run by coaches, covered by Scout Association Adventurous Activity Permits scheme.

 All groups will be expected to bring completed Health forms for everyone who is going on the water.
 Everyone must inform the instructors at the start of each session if they cannot swim at least 25m.
 The coaches can then set up the session to accommodate this.

 DBS cleared leaders and adult helpers are welcome to join in on the sessions (numbers permitting) but must abide by the same rules as the scouts and join in with the session.

 Session options and costs (costs are per person):